How a CVS-Aetna Merger Might Actually Put Money in Your Pocket

 The big question for consumers is: Even if these vertically integrated companies are more efficient because make better care choices, or because they no longer have to pay a cut to PBMs, will they pass those improvements on to consumers in the form of lower prices?

-“They might,” said Martin Gaynor, an economics professor at Carnegie Mellon’s Health Care Cost Institute.
+“They might,” said Martin Gaynor, an economics professor at Carnegie Mellon and founder of the Health Care Cost Institute.
 “That’s going to depend on how competitive those insurance markets are.
 We know there are issues with competition in some health insurance markets.”

 But there are some reasons for optimism.
 For one, “medical loss ratio” rules in the Affordable Care Act limit what fraction of premium revenue insurers can keep as profit from many plans.
 If they save enough through merger efficiencies, they’ll hit the cap and have no choice but to rebate the savings to customers.